oipwg/oip-ddx-light/zec-integration-full-proposal.md

 - 1 video about our experience with the ZOMG process (See [video about our work with Grant for the Web](https://youtu.be/9_b-31014XY) for example)

-**Phase 2:** To be discussed after phase 1, please see technical approach section for details about using Zcash shielded payments encrypted memo field to extend OIP’s capabilities to private groups.
+**Phase 2:** To be discussed after Phase 1 - please see technical approach section for details about using Zcash shielded payments encrypted memo field to extend OIP’s capabilities to private groups.

 # Solution Format
 We’ll deliver open source code and documentation to run “Ztube” on a web server, including: